 Carl Lerche is a Platform Architect at Strobe, where he runs a top-notch product engineering team and hacks on Strobe Platform.
 He’s been programming for as long as he can remember, and focused on Ruby development since 2005.
 He is a member of the Ruby on Rails Core Team and speaker at numerous industry conferences and events.
 He lives in downtown San Francisco and has a fondness for quality Belgian Beers... and pie.
 Follow him on Twitter at @carllerche.

 Jamis Buck (minam) is a repentant Java programmer who never really enjoyed Java, but who finally found web-programming joy in Rails.
 He is an avid Ruby programmer, having contributed several packages to the community (including Net::SSH, Net::SFTP, Syntax, sqlite-ruby, sqlite3-ruby, SwitchTower and others).
-He is currently employed at 37signals, working from his home in Provo, Utah.
-He and his wife Tarasine have been married for 8 years.
-They have two children.
+He lives with his wife Tarasine and four children in Idaho.

 Marcel Molina Jr. (noradio) is a language enthusiast who went from being a literature major to a programmer.
 In his transition from natural language to machine language he found Ruby an elegant balance of dynamic, pragmatic and “humane”.
 And then came along Rails… Marcel works at twitter and tumblelogs at Projectionist.